 You can write specific places and cities for specific answers.

 Ditto all the above.
 In tourist areas it's generally the same as most other countries, however, I probably wouldn't sunbathe topless although some do, but as a mainly Muslim country, it's disrespectful.
 Carry a light wrap so you can if ness, wrap around your top should you feel uncomfortable.
 I usually wear vest tops and shorts etc and haven't had any trouble but it does depend on where you are.
 Enjoy your holiday though and don't worry too much.
-It is a multi cultural society. about 5 years ago
+It is a multi cultural society. over 5 years ago

 I have been to Turkey numerous times visiting tourist and non-tourist areas.
 On the whole in Istanbul and Ankara they have quite a western dress sense.
 Although because of the size of the 2 cities there are differences within the city with some parts being more conservative than others.
 I personally make sure that I don't wear low cut tops, see-through tops or really short skirts as people can stare and make you feel uncomfortable.
 However it does depend on where you are.
-I hope you have a wonderful trip, there is so much to see in Istanbul, you should go to Ataturk's Mausoleum in Ankara. about 5 years agoAnswered by RVeli via WorldNomads.com
+I hope you have a wonderful trip, there is so much to see in Istanbul, you should go to Ataturk's Mausoleum in Ankara. over 5 years agoAnswered by RVeli via WorldNomads.com